taherkhan30/sparta-vagrant-nodejs/README.md

 2)	Git clone this repo and ensure all steps are present.

 #### Step 1
-Install the required tools, vagrant and virtual box.
+Install the required tools, Vagrant and VirtualBox.

 Virtual box is the type 2 hypervisor that runs on top your Operating system and runs Linux as a Virtual Machine.
 Vagrant is a provisioning tool that eases the spawning of VMs.
 They both work together to ease the provisioning of your dev environment.